Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Even though a cat putting its paw on your mouth is a super adorable action, they probably really shouldn’t be doing that.

-Realistically, your mouth is an entryway to your internal organs, so it can transmit all kinds of bacteria, fungi, viruses, and other undesirable things into your digestive system.
+Realistically, your mouth is an entryway to your digestive system and also links to your respiratory system, so it can transmit all kinds of bacteria, fungi, viruses, and other undesirable things into your body.

 Our cats are pretty clean most of the time.
-But in reality, they track bacteria through their litter boxes, often coming in contact with their own urine and feces.
-This can be very problematic and not the most sanitary things to have on your face.
+But in reality, they track all sorts of “nasties” (bacteria, parasites, and other pathogens) through their litter boxes, often coming in contact with their own urine and feces.
+This can be very problematic and not the most sanitary thing to have on your face.

 Chinchilla Persian Cat licking its paw